 Electric Vehicle Infrastructure

-Electric-vehicle technology is a promising new opportunity to reduce emissions from the Eastside's largest single emissions sector – transportation.
-All stakeholders are working hard to ensure that our community and region are "plug-in ready" as mass-produced electric vehicles enter the market throughout 2011.
+Electric-vehicle technology is proving itself as a promising new opportunity to reduce emissions from the Eastside's largest single emissions sector – transportation.
+Regional stakeholders are working hard to ensure that our community and region continue to adapt as electric vehicles continue to gain market share.

 Working in collaboration with government, businesses, nonprofits and community members, the Eastside is experiencing rapid electric vehicle infrastructure improvements, catalyzing the use of this cleaner technology.
 See where stations have already been installed!